Skip to main content

 By the lowest estimate, 1 in every 3 porn videos depicts sexual violence or aggression.Fritz, N., Malic, V., Paul, B., & Zhou, Y. (2020).
 A Descriptive Analysis of the Types, Targets, and Relative Frequency of Aggression in Mainstream Pornography.
 Archives of sexual behavior, 49(8), 3041–3053. https://doi.org/10.1007/s10508-020-01773-0Copy In fact, according to a study that analyzed porn titles alone, 1 out of every 8 titles suggested to first-time users on porn sites described acts of sexual violence.Vera-Gray, F., McGlynn, C., Kureshi, I., & Butterby, K. (2021).
 Sexual violence as a sexual script in mainstream online pornography.
 The British Journal of Criminology, azab035. doi:10.1093/bjc/azab035Copy

-While the amount of violence shown in porn is troubling, what is perhaps even more disturbing is the portrayed reactions to that violence.
+The amount of violence shown in porn is troubling.
+What is perhaps even more disturbing are the portrayed reactions to that violence.
 One study found that 95% of the targets of violence or aggression in porn appeared either neutral or appeared to respond with pleasure.Bridges, A. J., Wosnitzer, R., Scharrer, E., Sun, C. & Liberman, R. (2010).
 Aggression and Sexual Behavior in Best Selling Pornography Videos: A Content Analysis Update.
 Violence Against Women, 16(10), 1065–1085. doi:10.1177/1077801210382866Copy In other words, porn is sending the message that sexual violence is just a part of sexual pleasure.

 So how does this normalization of sexual violence affect porn consumers?
 Well, according to neuroscientific studies, with repeated exposure to porn, consumers can become desensitized to some sexual content and may need to consume increasingly extreme content in order to get the same rush as before.Banca, P., Morris, L. S., Mitchell, S., Harrison, N. A., Potenza, M. N., & Voon, V. (2016).
 Novelty, conditioning and attentional bias to sexual rewards.
 Journal of psychiatric research, 72, 91–101. doi: 10.1016/j.jpsychires.2015.10.017Copy